MozillaFoundation/2017-global-sprint-planning/sites.md

 We don't currently have any financial resources to support Sites (for example, to pay for rentals of space or equipment or snacks) but we do provide support, signage, and swag for participants.

 ### About Site Hosts
 Your Site Hosts should be prepared to create a welcoming space for all participants, and help to enforce Participation Guidelines.
-Ideally, Site Hosts areP
+Ideally, Site Hosts are,

+* *reliable* and responsible
-* reliable and responsible; welcoming and approachable
+* *welcoming* and approachable
-* well-connected, natural networkers who can really promote the Sprint via social media, email lists, blogging, etc.
+* *well-connected, natural networkers* who can really promote the Sprint via social media, email lists, blogging, etc.
-* tech savvy and prepared coordinate communications with their Site
+* * relatively tech-savvy* and prepared coordinate communications with their Site

 You'll know who in your community would be best suited to be a Site Host-- reach out and encourage them to register!